Forget the Cinque Terre and go hiking Portofino!

 Portofino – Useful Information

-Getting to Portofino and around: You can reach Camogli and Santa Margherita Ligure by train either from Genua or from La Spezia and the Cinque Terre.
+You can reach Camogli and Santa Margherita Ligure by train from Genua or La Spezia and the Cinque Terre.
 Portofino is connected to Santa Margherita by bus service.
 Plus, you can also take the boat.
-Have a look at the destinations and timetables –> here.
+Look at the timetables and book your trip.

-Where to stay in Portofino:
+Where to stay in Portofino (and surroundings)

 Wow!
 These look gorgeous, I’m off to Italy in two months and so will definitely give these a go!
 Fantastic blog Simon! – Lewis 🙂